Revised March 2016

 - “Skip to main content” link at the top of each page permitting users to skip repetitive navigation links.

-- There is a mechanism for the user to pause, stop, or hide moving or scrolling information that starts automatically, lasts more than 5 seconds, and is presented in parallel with other content.
+- Mechanism for the user to pause, stop or hide moving or scrolling information that starts automatically, lasts more than 5 seconds and is presented in parallel with other content.

 The GeorgiaGov Platform is continuously working to increase accessibility standards and meet all levels of accessibility conformance and guidelines.
-If you have any questions or concerns, please contact us at Connect Georgia.
+If you have any questions or concerns, please contact us through 1-800-georgia.